 Step 4: Shake it out.

-Give your head a wiggle: Shake the hair, then section it off into manageable parts.
+Give your head a wiggle: Shake hair, then section it off into manageable parts.

-Form your arms into a capital letter L (to ensure proper distance from your head), and apply a shine spray such as TRESemmé Smooth & Silky No Frizz Shine Spray, all over your awesome puffed-up afro.
+Form your arms into a capital letter L (to ensure proper distance from your head), and apply a shine spray such as Bed Head by TIGI Headrush Shine Hair Spray.

-Plastic picks are more gentle on hair than metal.
-It’s best to play around with different ones to see which work best for your particular kind of curl.
+Plastic picks are more gentle on hair than metal, making them perfect for finer hair types.
+However, although metal is less gentle, it’s great for thicker hair types that need a sturdier brush to get through the curls.
+It’s best to play around with different ones to see which works best for your particular kind of curl.

 Don’t skip on the moisturizer!
 Make sure hair is well nourished.
-Afro hair can be on the drier side, so invest in some serums (we like Suave Professionals Define & Shine Serum Gel) and make a habit of protecting hair while you sleep via a wrap or bonnet.
+Natural hair is more susceptible to dryness, so invest in some serums (we like Suave Professionals Define & Shine Serum Gel) and make a habit of protecting hair while you sleep via a wrap or bonnet.